A little bit about me and my story:

 Conference & Podcast Speaker

-On August 9, 2020 I was one of three speakers at the Low Carb and Ketogenic Approach to Health virtual summit, along with Dr. Paul Mason of Australia and Ivor Cummins (the “Fat Emperor”) of Dublin, Ireland.
+I was also one of three speakers at the Low Carb and Ketogenic Approach to Health virtual summit in August 2020, along with Dr. Paul Mason of Australia and Ivor Cummins (the “Fat Emperor”) of Dublin, Ireland.